kingwhite555/Elk-stack-Simulation/README.md

 The playbook implements the following tasks:
-- Installs Docker
+- Installs Docker .io
-- Download image
+- Virtual memory increase
 - The managed nodes to target, using a pattern at least one task to execute.
+- Install pip3

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.